tcardona/PSEG-Alexa-Project/Workshop/HelloWorld/README.md

 ## Lab 2

 This lab will have you add Intents with Slots.
+Click to your skill's Interaction Model, Intent Schema box.
+Review your existing Intent Schema.
+The final two characters in this JSON are ```] }``` Click your cursor just before these two characters.
+Type a comma, then press Enter three times.

- * Add a new Intent such as MyNameIsIntent.
-Define a slot with the intent.
+We will add a new Intent called MyNameIsIntent; and define a slot with the intent.

-Your Intent should look like this:
+Copy and paste in the following new Intent definition:

 ```
 {
       "intent": "MyNameIsIntent",